opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 Streaming and lambdas
 =====================

-Lambdas are very useful when encapsulating varying behaviour.
+Lambdas are very useful when encapsulating varying behavior.
-For example, you can use them instead of boolean behaviour selection parameters:
+For example, you can use them instead of boolean behavior selection parameters:

 .. code:: java